sepiabrown/sepiabrown.github.io/_posts/2019-02-27-i-consultant.md

 This quote resonates with me because I went through the exact same journey - struggling to charge well for my time when I viewed myself as a freelancer or self-employed.
 Once I started using the word consultant (and started to actually believe it!)
 I felt more comfortable charging more for my work.

-For me personally I think not in terms of Tom Critchlow sending you this invoice, but in terms of *my consulting business* sending you this invoice[^yesand].
+For me personally I think not in terms of Su Won Park sending you this invoice, but in terms of *my consulting business* sending you this invoice[^yesand].

 [^yesand]: I wrestled with a professional identity a while back in this post [Why I've decided not to launch a brand for my consulting work](https://tomcritchlow.com/2016/08/01/brand/).
 While I decided not to create a website and ‘branding’ for this agency called Yes, and… I did end up forming an LLC and use that construct on all my invoices.